markgbeckett/jupiter_ace/rc2014_sound_card/README.md

 N.B.
 Triplet notes (which, on the Spectrum correspond to 10, 11, and 12, are not yet implemented).

-There is also a dummy note 'N', which can be used to separate two numeric arguments.
+There is also a dummy note `N`, which can be used to separate two numeric arguments.
 For example, if you want to play a minim-length high-C, you could type `O6N7c`.
 That is, change to Octave 6, set note length to minim, and play a C.

 To change the volume on a channel, you use the sequence `V<volume>`, where the volume can be anything from 0 (silent) to 15 (maximum volume).